bogdan-d/XeniaOS/README.md

 `sudo bootc switch ghcr.io/xeniameraki/xeniaos:latest`

 (You may be aware from Bazzite a warning to not rebase between desktop environments.
 This has to do with KDE -> Gnome, or Gnome -> KDE.
-Rebasing from KDE or Gnome Bootc to XeniaOS' Niri base is unproblematic.)
+Rebasing from KDE or Gnome or Niri Bootc to XeniaOS' Niri base is unproblematic.)

 ## Featuressss